djalbat/yapp/README.md

 `;
 ```
-Now you can import this class rather than the package's `Yapp` class and your overridden styles will always be used without the need for repetition.
+Now you can import this class rather than the package's `Yapp` class and your style will always be used without the need for repetition.

-Along with the `border` and the four colour related properties, the five font properties given above are the ones that are inherited by Yapp's child elements, if and when appropriate.

 Some of the relevant CSS properties of child elements are not inheritable and must therefore be targeted directly.
-The selection styles for the textarea, for example:
+For example:

 ```
 .yaap > textarea::selection {